DHI/MIKECore-Examples/README.md

 http://docs.mikepoweredbydhi.com/core_libraries/core-libraries/

 ## News for Release 2019
-MIKE .NET assemblies are as of Release 2019 no longer installed in the Global Assembly Cache (GAC), but installed in the MIKE bin folder with the rest of the files.
+MIKE .NET assemblies are as of Release 2019 no longer installed in the Global Assembly Cache (GAC), but installed in the MIKE bin folder with the rest of the installed files.
+This implies that MIKE .NET assemblies may not be found by your script or application.

+In scripting environments, like Python and MATLAB, there are two options:
+1. Get the DHI.MikeCore.Util release zip file, unzip it, and use the files in the bin folder.
+2. Install a MIKE product (e.g. MIKE SDK), and use DHI.Mike.Install to locate the MIKE installation bin folder.

+When building and deploying an application or a tool, there are two options:
+1. Deploy your application and all the MIKE Core files together.
+2. Deploy your application only, install a MIKE product (e.g. MIKE SDK) and use DHI.Mike.Install to locate the MIKE installation bin folder.

+If building the application in Visual Studio, when referencing the MIKE Core components using NuGet packages, all the necessary MIKE Core files are copied automatically to the build output folder, so deploying the content of that folder should work.

+If building the application in other ways, you can get the DHI.MikeCore.Util release zip file, unzip it, and include all  the files in the bin folder together with your application.

+## Use DHI.Mike.Install to locate the MIKE installation bin folder.
-To help script or tool to locate .NET assemblies in the MIKE bin folder, we have added a single assembly to the GAC which will do the trick.
+To help script or application to locate .NET assemblies in the MIKE bin folder, we have added a single assembly to the GAC which will do the trick.
 It is called `DHI.Mike.Install`.
 It is required to use one of the Setup methods from there before any usage of MIKE components in scripts or tools.
 In C# it looks like

 ```
 MikeImport.SetupLatest(MikeProducts.MikeCore)